Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Conclusion

 Within our symmetry-aware framework, both linear and nonlinear methods can be embedded.
 Applying a linear AE, we arrive at a method termed symmetry-aware linear PCA (s-PCA).
 Here, we do not achieve compression rates typical of nonlinear methods, but we gain insight into the dynamics of the system, as the modal structures are both extractable and interpretable.

-When removing the advection from the dataset generated by Burgers' equation with s-PCA, the linear modes only need to model the dissipation of the system.
-For the expansion in a step diffuser we removed the constraint that the modal shapes have to adhere either to symmetric or antisymmetric structures, generated by the global invariances.
-As a consequence, our modes represent the flow field in a more accurate asymmetric manner in accordance with the asymmetric shapes of the underlying stable solutions.
 Removing all symmetry groups for Kolmogorov flow changes the modes from an approximate Fourier basis, representative of the boundary conditions and the forcing wavenumber, to more interpretable structures.
-As a result, the first mode closely approximates the equilibrium solution, while higher modes recover the dynamics of a vortex pair in the flow.
+As a result, the temporal mean closely approximates the equilibrium solution, while higher modes recover the dynamics of a relative periodic orbit consisting of a vortex pair in the flow.

-Using nonlinear methods leads to the method of symmetry-aware nonlinear PCA (s-nlPCA).
-The main gain here is a substantial increase in compression over conventional nonlinear PCA (nlPCA).
-For Burgers' equation, we could show that nearly all features are captured by one mode.
-Using four s-nlPCA modes for the dataset generated by the step diffuser and two modes for Kolmogorov flow yields reconstructions equivalent (in captured energy) to PCA reconstructions using 20 and 35 modes, respectively.
+Using nonlinear methods leads to the method of symmetry-aware nonlinear PCA (s-NLPCA).
+The main gain here is a substantial increase in compression over conventional nonlinear PCA (NLPCA).
+Using 32 s-NLPCA modes for the dataset generated by Kolmogorov flow yields a quasi minimal reconstruction error that does not substantially decrease by increasing the amount of latent variables.

-Whether the learned modulation of our \textit{STN} weights in the non-aligned direction, can indeed circumvent the issue of infinite shifts for vanishing first Fourier coefficients remains to be investigated in a future effort.
-In addition, s-nlPCA, with its high compression rate, should provide sufficient compression in order to properly cluster data in the latent space and thus get a characterization of different states.
-Dynamic modelling of states using approximate Koopman operators, see \citet{Lusch2018} or \citet{Otto2019}, also rely on AEs to encode measured states into a set of observables which can be linearly advanced in time.
-Symmetry-aware structures should also prove useful in these applications, since the dynamics does not depend on the orientation of a sample in space.
+Whether the learned slicing templates of our \textit{STN} weights in the non-aligned direction, can indeed circumvent the issue of infinite shifts for vanishing first Fourier coefficients remains to be investigated in a future effort.
+In addition, s-NLPCA, with its high compression rate, should provide sufficient compression in order to properly cluster data in the latent space and thus get a characterization of different states.